IdanBarzI/Nexter-IdanBarzI/README.md

 #### Introduction

-This project was made with the purpose to show some `Sass` features and use as a ready template that could be adapted to any landing page.
+This project was made with the purpose to show some `Sass` features and `CSS3`.

 ## Live demo